Livestreamed suicide: Reasons

-Ang Li, a professional in the field of psychology and psychiatry, defines live suicide broadcasts as the disclosure of suicidal tendencies, including suicidal thoughts, plans, or attempts on the Internet without any time delay.

 Such cases highlight the interconnected nature of real-time digital platforms, which allow stories about suicides to become popular and details to develop due to public participation and the spread of information.
 Live streaming can be seen by the author as a way to perceivably "get through", ask for help, or "leave a last message".
 The Centre for Suicide Prevention notes that a 35-year-old man from China broadcast his hanging live, likely to send a message to his loved ones, who may have wanted to see him in his last moments, and to explain his state of mind without words.

-The individuals who livestreamed suicidal behavior were mostly younger than 35 years old.
-The victims experienced relationship conflicts and academic stress, as evidenced by their last posts before harming themselves.

-The Washington Post reported on a 12-year-old girl who committed suicide in live broadcast, citing sexual abuse by a relative as the reason for her actions.
-The video of her suicide spread across various websites.
-The police were virtually unable to prevent the spread of the footage on the Internet.
+In 2017, The Washington Post reported on a 12-year-old girl who committed suicide in live broadcast, citing sexual abuse by a relative as the reason for her actions.

 Consequences

 World Health Organization notes that there is evidence that media reports of suicide can either strengthen or weaken suicide prevention efforts.
 Widespread stories about deaths by suicide are often followed by an increase in suicides among the population, while stories about overcoming suicidal crises can lead to a decrease in suicides.

 Studies note the Werther effect, an increase in copycat suicides following media or public coverage of suicide.
 In the modern context of social media, evidence suggests that there is a risk of imitation, especially if the content is dramatized or the methods are described in detail.
 Direct depictions of death increase the risk of acute trauma, flashbacks, and mental health deterioration in vulnerable groups.